smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

   </tbody>
 </table>

-The response is a JSON object containing the access token, with the following
+The response is a JSON Web Token (JWT) bearer token, with the following
-keys:
+claims:

 <table class="table">
   <thead>